Triangulated categories of relative 1-motives: Deligne -motives

 We now use the results above to analyse Weil restriction of pure $1$-motives.
 We are spared from having to consider algebraic spaces by the following result.

-\begin{prop} Let $g:S'\rightarrow S$ be finite flat. \begin{enumerate} \item Let $T/S'$ be a torus (resp. $L/S'$ be a lattice).
-Then $R_g T$ is a torus (resp. $R_g L$ is a lattice). \item Let $A/S'$ be an abelian scheme.
-Assume that $g$ is \'etale.
-Then $R_g A$ is an abelian scheme. \end{enumerate} \end{prop} \begin{proof} By Proposition~\ref{prop:Weil} (iv), we know that $R_g T$ and $R_g L$ are representable by affine $S'$-group schemes.
-Moreover, because of the compatibility with base change and \'etale descent, it is enough to consider the case of a split torus and a constant lattice over $S'$, in which case the Weil restrictions are directly seen to be a split torus or a constant lattice over $S$.
+\begin{prop} Let $g:S'\rightarrow S$ be a finite \'etale morphism.
+Let $T/S'$ be a torus (resp. $L/S'$ be a lattice, $A/S'$ an abelian scheme).
+Then $\Res_g T$ is a torus (resp. $\Res_g L$ is a lattice, $\Res_g A$ is an abelian scheme). \end{prop} \begin{proof} By Proposition~\ref{prop:Weil} (iv), we know that $\Res_g T$ is representable by a affine $S'$-group scheme.
+To show that it is a torus, because Weil restriction is compatible with base change, it is enough to show this \'etale locally on $S$, so that we can assume that $S'=\cup_{i=1}^n S\ra S$, and then $\Res_g T=\prod_{i=1}^n T$ is clearly a torus.

+A lattice is in particular an \'etale group scheme over $S$, and \'etale morphisms (including not of finite type) satisfy effective descent in the \'etale topology (see e.g. the reference \cite[Theorem 5.19]{Rydh_descent} which proves a much stronger result) hence to show that $\Res_g L$ is a lattice it is enough to show this \'etale locally on $S$, so we can once more assume that $S'=\cup_{i=1}^n S\ra S$, and then $\Res_g L=\prod_{i=1}^n L$ is again clearly a lattice.

-By Proposition~\ref{prop:Weil} (i)-(iii), we know that $R_gA$ is representable by a proper smooth algebraic group space over $S$.
-By \cite[Theorem~1.9]{Faltings_Chai}, this implies that $R_g A$ is an abelian scheme. \end{proof}
+By Proposition~\ref{prop:Weil} (i)-(iii), we know that $\Res_gA$ is representable by a proper smooth algebraic group space over $S$.
+By \cite[Theorem~1.9]{Faltings_Chai}, this implies that $\Res_g A$ is an abelian scheme. \end{proof}

 Now we tackle the case of semi-abelian schemes.